jsdbroughton/stacks-firebase-vue-vuetify/README.md

 There are no tips and tricks for the Cloud Functions yet.

 There are a bunch of hacks to the npm scripts in the parent project and also for both the functions and the frontend sections.
 These are all the glue that makes for a pain-free (lol) development platform pre-deployment.

+The broad intention is that development of frontend and backend be decoupled by-and-large.

+Single-point deployment is advantageous, but the Firebase deployment tools is sufficient to learn rather than recreate it as an npm mask here.

 <!-- ROADMAP -->
 ## Roadmap